Bojing4313/UR5e_driver/README.md

 `increase_move()` is called when you want to control UR5 to move a increase distance from current position (delta_x, delta_y, delta_z, delta_theta), where delta_theta is the increase distance of the top-down orientation

-`operate_gripper()` is used control the gripper to open/close by passing bool value to the argument `grip`, width control is not avialble since various types of gripper may be present.
+`operate_gripper()` is used to control the gripper to open/close by passing bool value to the argument `grip`, width control is not avialble since various types of gripper may be present.

 `check_grasp()` is used to check if the gripper is grasping an object. while the gripper is not fully closed, the function returns True